 Not the case with bargain-basement resorts.
 While they may have a good number of restaurants and cuisines, the quality is often lacking.
 They will also limit the number of a la carte restaurants from which you can choose.
 Many have rules that you can only go to a sit-down restaurant 2 or 3 times a week.
 The rest of the time, you have to eat at the buffet.
 Do you feel like eating chicken fingers every night?

 What Aren't They Telling You in the Ad?

 No ad ever speaks to the level of service you will receive at the resort.
-But service is the absolutely where resorts will cheap out!
+But service is absolutely where resorts will cheap out!
 At bargain-basement resorts, they generally have one employee to 5-6 guests.
 In comparison, luxury resorts will have one employee to 1-1.5 guests, and premium resorts have one employee to 2 guests.
-You will find LONG lines starting from check-in and all through check out.
-On my last all-inclusive trip, I was met at drop off by my concierge with a cool towel and mimosas.
+You will find LONG lines starting from check-in and all through your trip.
+On my last all-inclusive trip, I was met at drop-off by my concierge with a cool towel and mimosas.
 He walked me around the resort to point out all the things I would want to check out.
-When we arrived at my room, my butler had unpaced and hung up my clothes.
+When we arrived at my room, my butler had unpacked and hung up my clothes.
 You will receive a map and basic directions at a bargain-basement resort and will have to haul your bags there by yourself.
 Which sounds better to you?

 No, one wants to pay more than a vacation is worth.
 But you can find a place that is a perfect fit for you with patience.
 If you like a deal, do your due diligence and vet it carefully before booking.
 Don't worry if it has a time limit.
 Deals come and go quickly, so when one ends, another will take its place.
 Sales are great but don't mistake price and value!
 Make sure that you can spot a lousy resort deal.